Famicoman/ia-ul-from-youtubedl/README.md

 	/youtube-dl -c --write-info-json https://www.youtube.com/playlist?list=PLI6R9qwXheraD43gyVcPCwRI8F4NyKZ7F

-Retrive the ia-ul-from-youtubedl.py script and place it in the directory Edit the *secret_key*, *access_key*, and *metadata["subject"]* in ia-ul-from-youtubedl.py
+Retrieve the ia-ul-from-youtubedl.py script and place it in the directory Edit the *secret_key*, *access_key*, and *metadata["subject"]* in ia-ul-from-youtubedl.py

 Run the script